Find out when our Open Days are for September 2024 entry >

 Designed specifically for students achieving the top grades in their GCSEs and with aspirations to progress onto a top university, either in the UK or abroad, the HE* Programme will help you to realise these goals.
 Not only will the programme support you throughout your A-Level studies, but it will also give you access to some fantastic opportunities to stretch, challenge and develop your skills to make you really stand out from the crowd when applying to university.

 – Access to the prestigious HE+ Programme

 – Tailored support for applications to Medicine, Vet Science, Dentistry, Law, Maths and more

-– Opportunity to study an Extended Project Qualification
+– The opportunity to study an Extended Project Qualification (EPQ)

 – HE* Tutor groups

 – Opportunity to study AS Level courses (i.e. Modern History, MFL, Dance, Further Maths, Physics)

 – Access to the Futures Programme, including Future Teachers, Future Health and Future Engineers

 The HE+ Programme is a prestigious programme run in conjunction with Cambridge University.
 We are the only Cambridge University Hub for Lancashire, which means we are perfectly placed to not only help to prepare students when applying to Cambridge, but to any of the UK’s Russell Group universities.
 You will get advice, guidance and support in how to make the best possible application, preparation for interviews including mock interviews, and seminars run by admissions tutors from Cambridge University itself.